Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Experiments

 \subsubsection{\textbf{Cold-start Inference Procedure}}

 We explore the effectiveness of \name under cold-start settings.
-We define the cold-start items as $\mathcal{V}'$, where $\mathcal{V} \cap \mathcal{V}' = \emptyset$ and $\nexists\ \mathcal{E}_{ij'}, v_i \in \mathcal{V} \text{ and } v_{j'} \in \mathcal{V}'$, \ie items that are not seen in training.
-We first leverage the multi-modal foundational model to obtain the initial item representation $\vh'$ for cold-start items.
-Then, we use $\vh'$ as a query and search $\vh$ for the top-k most similar items (denoted as $\mathcal{C}$) in the existing item inventory, \ie items that appeared in the training set.
+We evaluate cold-start items $\mathcal{V}'$ (\ie items that do not appear in training and have no observed behavior edges.), where $\mathcal{V} \cap \mathcal{V}' = \emptyset$ and $\nexists\ \mathcal{E}_{ij'}, v_i \in \mathcal{V} \text{ and } v_{j'} \in \mathcal{V}'$.
+We sample 20\% of items as cold-start items and remove all their edges from the training set.
+We obtain the initial item representation $\mH' = \mathcal{M}(X_i')$ for cold-start items using the multi-modal foundation models.
+Then, we use $\mH'$ as a query and search $\mH$ for the top-k most similar items (denoted as $\mathcal{C}$) in the existing item inventory, \ie items that appeared in the training set.
 Then, we mean pool the final representations of the selected items to obtain the final representation of items in $\mathcal{C}$.
-Note that all model parameters are fixed during cold-start inference.
 The final representation of the cold-start item is:

+Note that all model parameters are fixed during cold-start inference.
 We adapt GAT and DHGAN using the same inference procedure.